-Vishnu Kalaga Embroidered Ren Faire Gypsy Bag is created in a gold damask chenille tapestry, trimmed out in thick sage green bullion fringe.
+Vishnu Kalaga Embroidered Ren Faire Cottagecore Bag is created in a gold damask chenille tapestry, trimmed out in thick sage green bullion fringe.

 The vintage Kalaga panel features an embroidered Hindu God Vishnu focal point surrounded by string, sequin, bead accents and lush mauve string fringe.
 Adding to the charm and character of this one of a kind bag expect some occasional flaws as this harvested panel is not newly created.